dmk6562/Constructor-Word-Guess/README.md

 # Constructor-Word-Guess

-* **Game Information**: Test your knowledge of the 54 African Countries.
+* **Game Information**: This is a node.js based application with interactive prompts on the command-line.
+Test your knowledge of the 54 African Countries.
 Good luck and enjoy the game!

 1. The game requires `inquirer` or `prompt` npm packages.